vihar-s1/Desktop-Assistant/CONTRIBUTING.md

 5. **Create a Pull Request (PR):** Open a PR to the main project repository.
 Describe your changes briefly and why they're awesome.
 MAKE SURE TO USE THE PREDEFINED PULL REQUEST TEMPLATE.

-6. Note that the PR will have to successfully pass workflows of `CodeQL`, and `Dependency-Review`.
+6. Note that the PR will have to successfully pass all the workflows setup via GitHub action.
 A successfully checked PR will be then reviewed and then merged.
 Any changes suggested must be met before PR can be merged.

 ## Guidelines